 Azimap

-Whilst, these talks were interesting and insightful, the discussion I remember quite vividly was between Salil Shetty from Amnesty International and Robert Scoble on the topic of “Is the benefits of technology worth sacrificing our privacy forâ€.
-During this discussion, Salil highlighted how Amnesty International use Sentinel data to deploy humanitarian aid and reinforced the fact that we’re living in a disconnected era and that society need to reconnect with real-life.
+Whilst these talks were interesting and insightful, the discussion I remember quite vividly was between Salil Shetty from Amnesty International and Robert Scoble on the topic of whether the benefits of technology are worth sacrificing for our privacy.
+During this discussion, Salil highlighted how Amnesty International use Sentinel data to deploy humanitarian aid and reinforced the fact that we're living in a disconnected era and that society needs to reconnect with real life.

-Request a Demo Upcoming Events
+Request a Demo

 Our use of cookies